psalire/Poker-Hand-Auditor/README.md

 # Poker Hand Auditor

 This script calculates proportion of card draws and hands compared to the expected values, their confidence intervals, and chi-square p-values.
-These are some of the same methods as shown in iTechlabs' [example audit report](https://itechlabs.com/certification-services/rtprng-audits/), which is one of the leaders in RNG audits for casinos.
+These are some of the same methods as shown in iTechlabs' [example audit report](https://itechlabs.com/certification-services/rtprng-audits/), who are one of the leaders in RNG audits for casinos.

 iTechlabs also uses Marsaglia's "diehard" tests which are not covered in this script but worth looking into.